khaledbinsrijon/khaledbinsrijon/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on web development
+- 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning HTML,CSS,Bootstarp
 - 👯 I’m looking to collaborate on ...
+WEB 3.0
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+AI Agent
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... khaledbinsrijon2500@gmail.com
 - 😄 Pronouns: ...
+He/His
-- ⚡ Fun fact:
+- ⚡ Fun fact: Like To Play Football